Heinherra/TermFunge/README.md

 # PyFunge
 A Befunge editor and interpreter made in Python .
+Runs on terminals and hopefully both on Linux and Windows.
 Wowee <br />
 **Controls** <br />

 | Key | Description |